joaoubaldo/dirshare/README.md

 -----------
 **dirshare** is a small WSGI Python application, that comfortably shares images within a specific root path, with the added benefit of thumbnail caching (with MongoDb), real-time image resizing and instantaneous zip file creation.

-The motivation to build this application, is that, I have the need to quickly and remotely browse a large collection of photos, just to pick a few photos, however I don't want to have a dedicated web gallery nor I wan't to touch the original file structure.
+The motivation to build this application, is that, I have the need to quickly and remotely browse a large collection of photos, just to pick a few photos, however I don't want to have a dedicated web gallery nor I want to modify the original file structure.

 Installation